 We discovered that sometimes an FB bot gets stuck if you forget to send a ‘successful response’ code after each POST request sent to Facebook.
 The best solution is just sending a ‘subscribe (verification)’ request.

 Our solution: we’ve created (in our opinion) the best open-source RoR gem for the Facebook Messenger Platform.
 Version 1.1.2 has all the key features proposed by the Facebook API, has full documentation and 100% test coverage.
-Click here to see our work, and let us know if you like it or what kind of improvement you would add.

 That’s not all - we’ll soon publish an end-user oriented implementation of our gem.
 Stay tuned!